Differentiable Quantum Architecture Search: Methods

-Since DQAS needs to sample multiple circuits $U$ before deciding whether the current probabilistic model is ideal, we adopt the circuit parameter reusing mechanism for parametrized $V_i$ in the operation pool.
-In other words, we store a matrix of parameters with size $p\times c\times l$, where $p$ is the total number/layer of unitaries to build the circuit, $c$ is the size of operation pools and $l$ is the number of parameters for each unitaries in the operation pool, we denoted this as a circuit parameter pool.
-Therefore, every sampled parametrized $V_i$ should be initialized with $l$ parameters taken from the circuit parameter pool depending on the placeholder index and its operation-pool index $i$.
+~ {\bf Filling the circuit parameters.} Since DQAS needs to sample multiple circuits $U$ before deciding whether the current probabilistic model is ideal, we adopt the circuit parameter sharing mechanism for parametrized operators in the operation pool.
+We store a tensor of parameters $\vect{\theta}$ with size $p\times c\times l$, where $p$ is the total number/layer of unitary placeholders to build the circuit, $c$ is the size of the operation pool and $l$ is the largest number of parameters for each unitaries in the operation pool, we denoted this tensor as a circuit parameter pool.